-To determine what is necessary to ensure a defendant's appearance at trial, a judge or magistrate examines the nature and circumstances of the charges, with particular attention to whether the offense involves violence or narcotic drugs.
+To determine what's necessary to ensure a defendant's appearance at trial, a judge or magistrate examines the nature and circumstances of the charges, with particular attention to whether the offense involves violence or narcotic drugs.
 The court may inquire into the nature and value of any property that might be offered as collateral.
 The court also examines the weight of the evidence against the defendant, whether the person was on parole or probation at the time of the present arrest, the nature and seriousness of danger to others in the community, and evidence of the defendant's character.

 History and Character of the Individual

-- Physical and mental condition
+- Physical and mental condition;

-- Financial resources
+- Financial resources;

-- Family ties
+- Family ties;

-- History relating to drug and alcohol abuse
+- History relating to drug and alcohol abuse;

-- Criminal history
+- Criminal history;

-- Record concerning appearance at court proceedings
+- Record concerning appearance at court proceedings; and

-- Length of residence in the community
+- Length of residence in the community.

 Risk to the Community

-However, if a court determines that personal recognizance or an unsecured appearance bond will not reasonably assure the defendant's appearance, or determines that the safety of a person or the community is endangered, a defendant may be released upon conditions.
+However, if a court determines that personal recognizance or an unsecured appearance bond won't reasonably assure the defendant's appearance, or determines that the safety of a person or the community is endangered, a defendant may be released upon conditions.
 Federal law delineates a number of conditions that may be imposed.

 Defendants may be required to:

-- Limit travel
+- Limit travel (perhaps surrendering their passport);

-- Maintain or seek employment
+- Maintain or seek employment;

-- Undergo drug and alcohol testing
+- Undergo drug and alcohol testing;

-- Undergo medical, psychiatric, or psychological treatment
+- Undergo medical, psychiatric, or psychological treatment;

-- Maintain or commence an educational program
+- Maintain or commence an educational program;

-- Comply with a curfew
+- Comply with a curfew;

-- Refrain from excessive use of alcohol or any use of narcotic drugs
+- Refrain from excessive use of alcohol or any use of narcotic drugs;

-- Remain in the custody of a designated person
+- Remain in the custody of a designated person;

-- Comply with periodic check-ins with authorities
+- Comply with periodic check-ins with authorities;

-- Refrain from possession of a firearm
+- Refrain from possession of a firearm;

-- Refrain from contact with crime victim or others designated by the court
+- Refrain from contact with crime victim or others designated by the court;

-- Agree to other reasonable conditions the court may impose to ensure a defendant's appearance
+- Agree to other reasonable conditions the court may impose to ensure a defendant's appearance.